 Projects can be exported by selecting the export option from the Side Panel or Project Details page.
 Data can be exported as:

-- CSV (.csv);
+- FieldMove (.fm.zip)

-- Move (.mve);
+- Move (.mve)

-- Google Earth (.kmz).
+- Google Earth (.kmz)

+- ASCII (.csv)

 Tap the selected file type to export the data.
 The operation can be cancelled by tapping Cancel on the progress pop-up.